 - The age of the car can vary depending on the vendor

-Do I need an English PCO license test?
+Do I need to pass an English test to pass the PCO license test as well?

 Yes, TfL requires evidence of your English Certification as of September 2020.
 Here’s a list of certificates that are accepted: